Campbell Gray (footballer)

 Campbell Gray (born 1 August 2003) is an Australian rules footballer who plays for the Richmond Football Club in the Australian Football League (AFL).
-A key position defender, he was selected in the 2024 mid-season draft and made his debut in the year following, in round 7 of the 2025 season.
+A key position defender, he was selected in the 2024 mid-season draft and made his debut the following year, in round 7 of the 2025 season.

 Early life and state-league football

-Gray played senior football at Keilor in the EDFL, winning a premiership with the club's senior team in 2023 before joining Essendon's VFL team in 2024.
+Gray played senior football at Keilor in the Essendon District Football League (EDFL), winning a premiership with the club's senior team in 2023 before joining 's Victorian Football League (VFL) team in 2024.

 AFL career

 Gray was drafted by with the 16th selection in the 2024 mid-season draft.

 He spent the remainder of that season with the club's reserves side in VFL, playing mostly as a forward and suffering a hamstring injury which ended his season prematurely.

 Gray made his AFL debut in round 7 of the 2025 season, in the Anzac Day eve match against at the MCG.